PriyankVashiar/Flower-Classification/README.md

 You can read about these options in the help for the retrain script:

-> python -m scripts.retrain -h
+> python3 -m scripts.retrain -h

 Try adjusting some of these options to see if you can increase the final validation accuracy.